 - Apricot Recipes for Babies

 Apricots are known for their amazing taste.
 They resemble peaches and plums when fresh.
 These fruits can be either consumed fresh or dried.
-Apricots are a rich source of beta-carotene, fibre and vitamin C, and has other health benefits too.
+Apricots are a rich source of beta-carotene, lutein, other antioxidants, fibre and vitamin C, and have other health benefits too.
 But is this wonder fruit good for babies?
 Find out here…

 When to Introduce Apricots to Infants